Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 ## Quick tip to write visual elements

-In order to simplify the creation of a visual element.
-Each of them has a "property" parameter where a Ptyhon dictionnary of property can ba directly passed.
-To replicate the graph above, we could do:
+To simplify the creation of a visual element.
+Each of them has a "property" parameter where a Python dictionary of property can be directly passed.
+To replicate the graph above, we could do the following:

 ```python
 property_chart = {"type":bar,